7 Common Mistakes Cabinet Makers Make When Buying Cabinet Doors

 At Cutting Edge, we use letters for panel profiles and numbers for inside and outside profiles.
 Other suppliers use a combination of numbers and letters for different profiles.

 An infographic showing how Cutting Edge's profile codes apply to cabinet doors.
+Cabinet makers can avoid many problems by ensuring they understand their supplier's profile codes.

 If you do not understand a supplier’s profile codes and which profile codes affect each component of the cabinet doors, there is a high likelihood you will order the wrong door style.